emencia/emencia-django-forum/README.rst

 -----------

 * `South`_ to perform database migrations for next releases;
-* If you want to use the shipped :ref:`text-markup-section` integration :
+* If you want to use the shipped "Text markup" integration :

     * `rstview`_ >= 0.2;
     * `Django-CodeMirror`_ >= 0.9.7;